Spectral signatures of nonstabilizerness and criticality in infinite matrix product states: Nonstabilizerness of the MPS skeleton

 Finally, it is possible to calculate analytically the change in SRE, $\delta M_{U}^{(2)}$, due to the application of a rotation gate along a single axis.
 Using the standard spin rotation matrix $R_x(\theta) = \exp(-i\theta\sigma_x/2)$ (and similarly for $y$ and $z$-rotations), the change in the SRE of the MPS skeleton after applying a rotation by $\theta$ along the $y$ or $z$-axis is given by:

 while the rotation along the $x$-axis yields the following lengthy expression:

 Now it is important to ask: what is the maximum amount of nonstabilizerness we can inject into the MPS skeleton solely by single-qubit unitary operations?
 This question can be answered by maximizing the change in SRE for different single-qubit rotation matrices.
+This basis-invariant perspective is closely related to recent efforts to isolate the genuinely non-local component of nonstabilizerness by removing local unitary contributions~\cite{cao2025gravitationalbackreactionmagical,Qian2025,Cepollaro2025,ahmad2025experimentaldemonstrationnonlocalmagic}.

 In Fig.~\ref{fig:Skeleton SRE Decay}(c) we plot the maximum change in the SRE, $\delta M^{(2)}_U$, obtained by applying an arbitrary rotation $U(\theta,\phi,\lambda)=R_{z}(\phi)R_{y}(\theta)R_z(\lambda)$.
 We calculate the maximum $\delta M^{(2)}_U$ by numerically optimizing Eq.~\eqref{eq:oneunitary_SRE} to find the optimal angles $\{\theta_{\text{opt}},\phi_{\text{opt}},\lambda_{\text{opt}}\}$.
 For an $R_{y,z}(\theta)$ rotation we find, consistent with Eq.~\eqref{eq:RyRz rotation}, that $\delta M^{(2)}_{U}$ is independent of $g$ and therefore maximized when $\theta_{\text{opt}}=3\pi/4$ to give $\delta M^{(2)}_{R_z}=\text{log}(4/3)$ for all $g$.
 For an $R_{x}(\theta)$ rotation, from Eq.~\eqref{eq:Rx rotation}, we find that $\delta M^{(2)}_{R_x}$ is maximized when $\text{cos}(4 \theta)=-1$ so $\theta_{\text{opt}}=\pi/4$.
 In the cluster phase, we observe a noticeable dip in $\delta M^{(2)}_{R_x}$ at the location of maximal SRE, Eq.~(\ref{eq:gstar}), due to the MPS ground state already containing intrinsic nonstabilizerness in its construction.
 As $g \rightarrow 1$ we find that $\delta M^{(2)}_{R_x} \rightarrow0$ due to the iMPS state becoming the ground state of $H=\sum_{i}X_{i}$.